mconiaris/AmericanPhotosApp/development_notes.md

 run npm update in the same directory as the package.json file of the application that you want to update. package.json and package-lock.json are updated automatically.

+If a particular dependency needs to be updated, you may find it's parent with npm ls <package name>

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).